 Getting your home ready after you have been in the hospital often requires much preparation.

 Set up your home to make your life easier and safer when you return.
-Ask your doctor, nurses, or physical therapist about getting your home ready for your return.
+Ask your health care provider, nurses, or physical therapist about getting your home ready for your return.

 If your hospital stay is planned, prepare your home in advance.
 If your hospital stay was unplanned, have family or friends prepare your home for you.
 You may not need all of the changes listed below.
 But read carefully for some good ideas on how you can remain safe and healthy in your home.